Commitments and Contingencies

 sub-servicersmanage the foreclosure process and the filing of any insurance claims with HUD.
 The

 sub-servicershave responsibility for remitting timely advances and statements to borrowers and timely and accurate claims to HUD, including compliance with local, state and federal regulatory requirements.
 Although the Company has outsourced its servicing function, as the issuer, the Company has responsibility for all aspects of servicing of the HECM loans and related HMBS beneficial interests under the terms of the servicing contracts, state laws and regulations.

-sub-servicersare also responsible for remitting payments to investors, including interest accrued and interest shortfalls and funding advances such as taxes and home insurance premiums.
+sub-servicersare responsible for remitting payments to investors, including interest accrued, interest shortfalls and funding advances such as taxes and home insurance premiums.
 Advances are typically remitted by the Company to the

 sub-servicerson a daily basis.